Best Of17 min read

 Try ClickUp

-ClickUp is the Swiss Army knife of project management tools.
-It does everything — task management, docs, time tracking, goals, whiteboards, Gantt charts, resource management — and it does most of it at a price point that makes the alternatives look expensive.
-For a budget-conscious construction business, it's hard to argue against.
+ClickUp is the Swiss Army knife of project management.
+It does everything — task management, docs, time tracking, goals, whiteboards, Gantt charts, resource management — and it does most of it at a price that makes the alternatives look expensive.
 At $7/user/month, you'd be paying less for a full team than most tools charge for a single mid-tier license.
+For a budget-conscious construction business, it's tough to make a better argument.

 The catch?
 There's a real learning curve here.
-ClickUp is powerful because it's so configurable, and that same flexibility means new users often feel completely lost in the first few weeks.
-I've seen field superintendents throw their hands up on day three and go back to their notebook.
-If you've got someone on your team who genuinely enjoys digging into software — and every crew seems to have one — ClickUp will reward that investment.
-If everyone on your team considers software a necessary evil, maybe look at Monday first.
+ClickUp is powerful because it's so configurable, and that flexibility means new users often feel lost in the first few weeks.
+I've seen field superintendents walk away on day three and go back to their notebook.
+But if you've got someone on your team who actually enjoys digging into software — and every crew seems to have one — ClickUp rewards that investment.
+If everyone considers software a necessary evil, maybe look at Monday first.

 Key Features: